AkiAkiii/Literature-Notes/2022/0629 - 0706 A fast likelihood approach for estimation of large phylogenies from continuous trait data.md

 ## Innovation:
 use of the mathematical properties of tree-topologies for inference, and thus serves as a useful addition to the collection of methods available for estimating phylogenies from continuous trait data.

+## Background

+- Inference of phylogenies from genetic data

 # Methods